JoelMTom/Notes/Theory Of Computation/Equivalence and Minimization of Automata.md

 ###### Theorem:
 > [!Info]
-> If we create for each state $q$ of a DFA a block consisting of $q$ and all the states equivalent to $q$, then the different blocks of states form a $partition$
+> If we create for each state $q$ of a DFA a block consisting of $q$ and all the states equivalent to $q$, then the different blocks of states form a $partition$ of the set of states.